fischertechnik/txt_demo_ROBOPro_SLI/README.md

+> If you have any questions, please contact us: fischertechnik-technik@fischer.de

 # TXT Shared Library Interface (SLI) for ROBOPro

 The shared library input/output element allows to call functions and return/supply a value from/to shared library modules installed on the TXT controller.
 Such libraries are typically written in the C or C++ programming language.
 This allows interfacing ROBOPro with C / C++ programs, which is useful for accessing advanced sensors or for compute intensive tasks like image processing.